-Policy 495 - District Policies and Procedures During a Strike
+Policy 495 - District Policies During a Strike

 Independent School District No. 477 is committed to sound collective bargaining principles and practices which will serve to resolve differences through negotiations and to avert, to the extent possible, labor actions such as strikes, and the District realizes that a strike is the ultimate exercise of bargaining power which a union may employ in the event a satisfactory resolution of bargaining demands cannot be reached, and the District must take reasonable precautions to provide protection to the personnel and property of the District during a strike and must take certain other actions to provide for the continuation of services deemed necessary by the school board.

 1. The superintendent and the other members of the administration and the various principals operating under the superintendent’s direction and subject to the oversight of the full school board are directed to make such preparations and to take such actions as may be necessary to meet whatever conditions may occur prior to, during and after any strike by school district employees.
 The superintendent will have the authority and responsibility to establish and equip a strike headquarters at the district office during the period of the strike.
 The superintendent is authorized to require that any district property held by district employees be immediately delivered to him or his designated representative.